-Jennifer works with many regulated entities, including many in the health care sector, who rely on her for research, advice, strategic counsel, and licensing.
+Jennifer works with many types of insurance-regulated entities, including those in the health care sector, who rely on her for research, advice, strategic counsel, and licensing.
 These include:

 - Insurance Companies and Health Maintenance Organizations (HMOs)